-11 Reasons Why I’m Stoked On Austin (And You Should Be Too)
+10 Reasons We’re Stoked On Austin (And You Should Be Too)

-If I could tell you that you could check out a 150 year-old ghost town, snatch some Nevada-mined turquoise, get your hands on the best soft serve in the state, explore a pristine backcountry canyon, and visit the best pictographs in north America all in one afternoon would you buy it?
-What about snagging a cold one with a real Nevada boy, taking a dip in a hot spring with 60-mile vantage points or snapping pics of a three-story castle modeled after an Italian villa?
-Oh, and all of it runs parallel to a route that Pony Express riders used.
-That, too.
+If we could tell you that you could check out a 150+ year-old ghost town, grab onto some Nevada-mined turquoise, explore a pristine backcountry canyon, and visit the most spectacular pictographs in all of North America all in one afternoon—would you go?
+How about grabbing a cold one at the HQ of Sagebrush Saloons, taking a dip in a hot spring with 60-mile vantage points, or snagging pics of a three-story castle modeled after an Italian villa?
+Oh, and all of this runs parallel to a route that Pony Express riders used.
 Sound good?
-It does to me too, and all lies within a 50-mile radius of Austin.
-Not far from the geographic center of the state [that you can totally snap a selfie with, BTW] this living ghost town begs to be explored, no matter what blows your dress up.
-Here is a foolproof roadmap on how to do it, straight from me to you.
-Travel stoke, anyone?
+It does to us too, and all lies in central Nevada, within a 50-mile radius of Austin.
+Not far from the geographic center of the state, this living ghost town begs to be explored, no matter what it is you’re chasing.
+Here is a foolproof roadmap on exactly how to do it, straight from us to you.

 1. Movie Magic On Main

 Like you summoned it from a movie-magic dream, so many Austin scenes call you off the highway starting with that big ol’ beautiful Main Street.
 From the church-studded skyline, to a handful of Sagebrush Saloons, historic B&B’s, and countless other structures original to the Austin story, there are no gimmicky tourist traps around here—what you see is all the real deal.
 While Austin was once Nevada’s second largest city with more than 5,000 residents, about 200 people live here today, all working to keep the Western boomtown magic alive.
 Be sure to pack the camera!